 - If at any time you suspect that exhaust fumes are entering the vehicle, have the problem checked and corrected as soon as possible.
-If you must drive under these conditions, drive only with all windows fully open. - Keep the trunk lid (Sedan) or rear gate (Wagon) closed while driving to prevent exhaust gas from entering the vehicle.
+If you must drive under these conditions, drive only with all windows fully open. - Keep the rear gate closed while driving to prevent exhaust gas from entering the vehicle.